axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/logpath/reference-logflags/_index.md

     ```

 The following example shows a scenario that can result in message loss.
 Do NOT use such a configuration, unless you know exactly what you are doing.
-The problem is if a message matches the filters in the first part of the first log path, {{% productparam "abbrev" %}} treats the message as 'processed'.
-Since the first log path includes the `final` flag, {{% productparam "abbrev" %}} will not pass the message to the second log path (the one with the `fallback` flag).
-As a result, {{% productparam "abbrev" %}} drops messages that do not match the filter of the embedded log path.
+The problem is if a message matches the filters in the first part of the first log path, {{% param "product.abbrev" %}} treats the message as 'processed'.
+Since the first log path includes the `final` flag, {{% param "product.abbrev" %}} will not pass the message to the second log path (the one with the `fallback` flag).
+As a result, {{% param "product.abbrev" %}} drops messages that do not match the filter of the embedded log path.

 ```c